Rational pullbacks of Galois covers: Proofs of Theorem and its variants

-\begin{lemma} Let ${\sf H}_{G, g=1}(k)$ be the set of Galois covers $f:X\rightarrow \Pp^1$ of genus $1$ with Galois group $G$.
-Then there exists a ramification type $(r,{\bf C})$ for $G$ such that no cover in $\HGrCk$ is a pullback from ${\sf H}_{G, g=1}(k)$.
-In particular, ${\sf H}_{G, g=1}(k)$ is not $k$-\G-parametric. \end{lemma} \begin{proof} Let $f:X\to \mathbb{P}^1$ be an element of ${\sf H}_{G, g=1}$.
-As an immediate consequence of the Riemann-Hurwitz formula, the tuple of element orders in the inertia canonical invariant of $f$ is one of $(2,2,2,2)$, $(3,3,3)$, $(2,4,4)$, or $(2,3,6)$.
-Furthermore, in each case $G$ has a normal subgroup $N$ with cyclic quotient group $G/N$ of order $2$, $3$, $4$ and $6$ respectively; and such that $X\to X^N$ is an unramified cover of genus-$1$ curves over $k$.
-Assume first that $|N|=1$.
-Then $G$ is cyclic\footnote{In fact, $|G|=\{2,3,4,6\}$, since $G$ is then a group of automorphisms of some elliptic curve.
-Cf.\ \cite[Chapter III, Theorem 10.1]{Sil}} and therefore possesses coverings of genus zero.
-In particular, no set of coverings of genus $\ge 1$ can have those as pullbacks, by Theorem \ref{thm:DeAnnENS}.
+\begin{proof} Let $f:X\to \mathbb{P}^1 \in {\sf H}_{G, g=1}(k)$.
+As a consequence of the Riemann--Hurwitz formula, the tuple of element orders in the inertia canonical invariant of $f$ is one of $(2,2,2,2)$, $(3,3,3)$, $(2,4,4)$, or $(2,3,6)$.
+Furthermore, in each case, $G$ has a normal subgroup $N$ with cyclic quotient group $G/N$ of order $2$, $3$, $4$ and $6$, respectively, and such that the quotient map $X\to X/N$ is an unramified cover of genus-$1$ curves over $k$.
+Assume first $|N|=1$.
+Then $G$ is cyclic\footnote{In fact, $|G|\in\{2,3,4,6\}$, since $G$ is then a group of automorphisms of some elliptic curve, see \cite[Chapter III, Theorem 10.1]{Sil09}.} and, therefore, there exist Galois covers of $\mathbb{P}^1_k$ of group $G$ and genus 0.
+In particular, no set of covers of genus $\ge 1$ can have those as pullbacks, by Theorem \ref{thm:DeAnnENS}.